 - Check your math.
 Start with batches of 12-18 servings and make sure your mixing vessel is all big enough to hold the volume

 - Don’t over think it and let the tradition develop over time!
 Every year is a chance to try something new.

-- Recommended mixer flavors: Spiced Honey, Cranberry Thyme, and Bitter Orange Tonic.
+- Recommended mixer flavors: Spiced Honey, Cranberry Thyme, and Orange Blossom Tonic.

 Bittersweet Batched Negroni

 -Combine all ingredients in a mixing vessel that will hold 9 cups of liquid (or take it in rounds)

 -Pour 4oz of cocktail into each mason jar